Pax Dollar (USDP) Price Tops $1.00 on Major Exchanges

-Pax Dollar (CURRENCY:USDP) traded down 0.1% against the U.S. dollar during the 1 day period ending at 14:00 PM ET on January 22nd.
-Pax Dollar has a market capitalization of $944.72 million and $32.05 million worth of Pax Dollar was traded on exchanges in the last 24 hours.
-Over the last week, Pax Dollar has traded down 0.1% against the U.S. dollar.
-One Pax Dollar coin can currently be purchased for approximately $1.00 or 0.00002884 BTC on major exchanges.
+Pax Dollar (CURRENCY:USDP) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on January 25th.
+Pax Dollar has a market capitalization of $945.69 million and $14.97 million worth of Pax Dollar was traded on exchanges in the last day.
+During the last seven days, Pax Dollar has traded flat against the dollar.
+One Pax Dollar coin can currently be bought for approximately $1.00 or 0.00001644 BTC on cryptocurrency exchanges.

 - HoryouToken (HYT) traded flat against the dollar and now trades at $0.0052 or 0.00000013 BTC.